 - Low Cost Spay Neuter, Vaccinations and Microchipping – Low cost spay or neuter vouchers may be purchased at any point.
 Vaccine and microchip clinics are held twice a month at the shelter in Suwanee.

-- Read to Dogs – Every Wednesday, 7-7:30 p.m.
+- Read to Dogs – Every Wednesday and Friday, 7-7:30 p.m.
 This reading program is designed to assist in the adoption of shy and fearful dogs with high anxiety or are overly stressed, as well as get children involved to learn about dog behavior and improve their reading skills simultaneously.
 These dogs are more likely to get adopted once they learn that approaching and interacting with people is better than hiding in the back or cowering in the kennel at adoption events.
 Click here for more information.